More case studies with ST® Lumière

 Madiba Residence: ArcelorMittal brings light to a modern residential building

 Located in the town of Domloup near Rennes in France, the Madiba residence is recognisable from afar thanks to its long shiny steel balconies running along the facades.
 They were entirely built with Littoral® and ST® Lumiere Kristal® steel sheets provided by ArcelorMittal Construction, giving the building a luminous modern look.

-Built in the urbanisation area located on the Eastern part of the town, the Madiba residence is composed of two public housing buildings featuring a mixture of materials perfectly integrated in the environment.
-The whole residence is surrounded by stone blocks and walls, the buildings are made of concrete and the balconies are bordered with a steel structure made from ArcelorMittal steel, giving a contemporary look to the ensemble.
+Built in the urbanisation area located in the eastern part of the town, the Madiba residence is composed of two public housing buildings featuring a mixture of materials perfectly integrated with the environment.
+The entire residence is surrounded by stone blocks and walls, the buildings are made of concrete, and the balconies are bordered with a steel structure made from ArcelorMittal steel, giving them a contemporary look.

 Seduced by Kristal®

-Littoral® panels are coated with Hairplus® in the shade Opale, an off-white colour.
-ST Lumiere perforated panels are coated with Kristal®, giving a shiny appearance close to aluminium or stainless steel, which definitely seduced the architect.
+Littoral® panels are coated with Hairplus® in the Opale shade, an off-white colour.
+ST® Lumiere perforated panels are coated with Kristal®, giving a shiny appearance close to that of aluminium or stainless steel, which definitely seduced the architect.
 The panels are coated on both faces which makes them more durable.
 Moreover, the perforations ensure transparency while preserving the privacy of the residents.

 © EXP Architectes